socar-esther/Is_meta_learning_always_necessary/README.md

-# Is meta-learning always necessary
+# Is Meta-Learning Always Necessary?: A Practical ML Framework Solving Novel Tasks at Large-scale Car Sharing Platform

 Implementation of the paper submitted to KDD 2022: "Is Meta-Learning Always Necessary?: A Practical ML Framework Solving Novel Tasks at Large-scale Car Sharing Platform"

 ## Paper Abstract